 Neodymium magnets are a type of rare earth permanent magnet and the strongest magnets available.
 Our neodymium magnets are available in 15 different shapes and over 100 size combinations; you won’t find a wider range anywhere else.

 Ferrite magnets are not as strong as other permanent magnets but they offer excellent value for money.
-They are resistant to corrosion, are reasonably resistant to corrosion and can operate in temperatures up to 180oC.
+They are reasonably resistant to corrosion and can operate in temperatures up to 180oC.
 Larger ferrite magnets generate a deep magnetic field and are commonly used as clamping magnets or in magnetic conveyor systems.
 They have a high resistance to heat and corrosion which make them most popular in everyday applications.

 Alnico magnets are made from a material consisting of aluminium, nickel and cobalt.
-The first true permanent magnet to be developed, they are excellent for high temperature applications and have a high resistance to corrosion, however, they are susceptible to being demagnetised.
+The first true permanent magnet to be developed, they are perfect for high temperature applications and have a high resistance to corrosion, however, they are susceptible to being demagnetised.
 Alnico magnets are commonly manufactured in traditional horseshoe and bar shapes.
 Alnico magnets are commonly used to teach children about magnetism.

 Samarium cobalt magnets are another type of rare earth magnet developed before neodymium magnets.
 Samarium cobalt magnets are not as powerful as neodymium magnets but they have a superior resistance to corrosion and can withstand operating temperatures up to 300oC.
 This makes them suitable for working in high temperature environments and applications.
 Samarium cobalt magnets are available in a wide variety of shapes and sizes.

 All permanent magnets work best when they have direct and flush surface to surface contact with mild steel of equal thickness or another magnet.
 Below a few key considerations:

 Attracting or Clamping